quaternionmedia/alfred/docs/clip.md

-# Models

-The following data structures define how Alfred creates videos from `Clips` through `Edl`s.

-## Clip
+# Clip

-A `Clip` is any single video, represented as a `json` dictionary.
+: A `Clip` describes a single media source to use in a video project, represented as a `json` dictionary.

-All fields are optional.

 ``` python
 class Clip: